openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ### 2.2: Flashing the ESP32 Firmware

 1. Before proceeding, ensure your ESP32 board has the latest firmware.
-You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/), selecting your version (**row 2, column 1**), then click on the `connect` button.
+You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/), selecting your version (most likely **ESO32-DEV-based UC2 standalone board V3 (beta)**), then click on the `connect` button.

 ![](./IMAGES/Electronics_Box_5.png)